Welcome to Quail Creek!

 When You're Away

 Have the Quail Creek Patrol check your house.
 Just fill out a Vacation Watch Form, also available in the hallway at the Madera Clubhouse.
-Turn the completed form into the staffed Gatehouse or drop it off at the Concierge Desk in the Madera Clubhouse.
+Turn the completed form into the staffed Gatehouse or drop it off at Member Services in the Madera Clubhouse.
 Be sure to call Patrol upon your return (520-393-2941) to discontinue vacation watch.

 Things You Need to Do

 As a new homeowner, there are some things to do as you get settled into your new home: